-Our podiatrist’s are specialists in the treatment of heel pain.
+Our podiatrists are experts in the treatment of heel pain.
 We have over 15 years of experience in treating this condition and have developed a set of protocols that are based on the lastest research.

 About Plantar Fasciitis

 The plantar fascia is a broad band of connective tissue located along the bottom surface of the foot that runs from the heel bone (calcaneus) to the forefoot (metatarsals).
 Plantar fasciitis is a common clinical condition caused by overuse or injury of the plantar fascia and is defined as traction degeneration of the plantar fascial band at its origin on the medial tubercle of the calcaneus.
 Inflammation, fibrosis, and decreased vascularisation of the fascia occur, causing symptoms of heel pain.
 Other symptoms that may occur include burning in the sole of the foot, recurring foot pain that is especially aching in the morning or after sitting, or heel pain after beginning a new exercise routine.